syl2042/QuickIDE-LLM-Prompt/README.md

 ---

-Made with ❤️ by <a href="https://auroramind.fr">Auroramind</a> for developers working with AI coding assistants Happy prompting! 🚀
+Made with ❤️ by [Auroramind](https://auroramind.fr) for developers working with AI coding assistants Happy prompting! 🚀